celianlb/celianlb/README.md

-### Hi there 👋
+### Hey 👋

-Let me introduce myself, I am Célian Lebacle and currently a first year Master's student at Digital Campus.
+I am Célian Lebacle and currently a first year Master's student at Digital Campus.
 I am a developer who would like to specialize in Front-End and work as a freelancer.

 <b>My favorite technologies</b>